History of Cuba: Escalation of the war

-Maceo was killed on 7 December 1896, in Havana province, while returning from the west.
+Maceo was killed on 7 December 1896.
 As the war continued, the major obstacle to Cuban success was weapons supply.
-Although weapons and funding came from within the United States, the supply operation violated American laws, which were enforced by the U.S. Coast Guard; of 71 resupply missions, only 27 got through, with 5 being stopped by the Spanish and 33 by the U.S. Coast Guard.
+Although weapons and funding came from within the United States, the supply operation violated American laws, which were enforced by the U.S. Coast Guard; of 71 resupply missions, only 27 got through.

 In 1897, the liberation army maintained a privileged position in Camagüey and Oriente, where the Spanish only controlled a few cities.
 Spanish liberal leader Praxedes Sagasta admitted in May 1897: "After having sent 200,000 men and shed so much blood, we don't own more land on the island than what our soldiers are stepping on".
 The rebel force of 3,000 defeated the Spanish in various encounters, such as the battle of La Reforma and the surrender of Las Tunas on 30 August, and the Spaniards were kept on the defensive.
-Las Tunas had been guarded by over 1,000 well-armed and well-supplied men.

 As stipulated at the Jimaguayú Assembly two years earlier, a second Constituent Assembly met in La Yaya, Camagüey, on 10 October 1897.
 The newly adopted constitution decreed that a military command be subordinated to civilian rule.
 The government was confirmed, naming Bartolomé Masó as president and Domingo Méndez Capote as vice president.
 Thereafter, Madrid decided to change its policy toward Cuba, replacing Weyler, drawing up a colonial constitution for Cuba and Puerto Rico, and installing a new government in Havana.
 But with half the country out of its control, and the other half in arms, the new government was powerless and rejected by the rebels.